tim-smart/droff/README.md

 # droff

-A Discord client powered by RxJS and `discord-api-types`
+Simple Discord client powered by RxJS and Axios

 ## Goals